auburnsummer/rd-indexer/README.md

 13. Check that it's fine and didn't explode

 14. Once we're sure it works, you can run it without the DONT_UPLOAD flag and it will upload it

+15. You can also run with FORCE_UPLOAD=true to force it to upload even if no changes were made